A2ABaseAI/sdks/README.md

 - Commerce and payments: Shopify, Stripe, PayPal, WooCommerce, Square

 Plug in via Composio MCP servers or your own MCP endpoints.
-BaseAI manages auth, credentials, and routing for you.
+A2ABaseAI manages auth, credentials, and routing for you.

 ### Search and automation

 - People search and company search for lead gen and enrichment
 - Computer and desktop automation for full system level workflows

----

 ## 📚 Examples